delabere/brag/README.md

 When you get to a performance review, you can use your brag list as your source of inspiration.
 You could even throw it at a LLM like ChatGPT and it can even do the bulk of the writing for you.

-Your brag-list is stored as 'JSON' so it's easy to store wherever you would like or edit manually if you so wish.
+Your brag-list is stored as `JSON` so it's easy to store wherever you would like or edit manually if you so wish.
 The structure is very simple:
 ```json
 [
   {